 - Do you use alcohol or caffeine?
 How much?

-- Do you use illicit drugs, such as cocaine?
+- Do you use illegal drugs, such as cocaine?